 Most of the book is set around the mid-1880s when Ernest was wearing Fauntleroy suits and sailor suits.
 Some of the drawings show him in dresses.
 In one he appears to be wearing short pantalettes.
 Unfortunately he does not mention wearing dresses in the text, but he must remember because of the drawings.
 The dresses he wore appear relatively short with the hem above the knee.
 In the drawings he wears them with short white stocks and strap shoes.
 One of the drawings is a summer image.
 I do not know what he wore with dresses during the winter, presumably long stockings.
 The dresses depicted in Shepard's drawings are relatively short dresses with the hem above the knee.
 The fact that Shepard does not comment on wearing dresses means we do not know what he thought of his dresses as a boy.
 He clearly remember's wearing dresses as a little boy because he depicts scenes with him in dresses.
 I am not certain how long he and his brother wore dresses.
 The drawings show him at about 4 years of age in dresses and then at about 6 years of age in sailor suits and Fauntleroy suits.
 Thus he was probably was breeched at about 5 years of age.

 While we know that Ernest and his brother wore dresses when they were little boys, we do not know for sure if they wore smocks.
-He does not include any mention of smocks in Drawn from Memory or include any drawings of either him or his brother wearing smocks.
-This it would seem that neother boy wore them.
+Shepherd does not include any mention of smocks in Drawn from Memory or include any drawings of either him or his brother wearing smocks.
+Given the number of imafes, the age range, and the different outfits shown, it would seem that neother boy wore them.

 One available image shows Ernest in a white dress at about 4 years of age.
 He wears a plaid sash.